sisyphsu/dateparser/README.md

 So I choice to use `retree`, `retree` could merge lots of regular expressions as one, in my opinion, it is more like a tree, which could execute matching quickly and concurrently.

-You can also customize you own parser, by add new rules.
+You can also customize your own parser, by add new rules.

 # Install